hajira25/hajira25/README.md

 ## 🚀 About Me

-🎓 Final Year Computer Science Engineering student**
+🎓 Computer Science Engineer**
 🌱 Currently mastering **Java Full Stack Development**
 💡 Passionate about building impactful solutions using **AI, Web Technologies**
-🌍 Always open to collaboration, learning, and growing as a developer
+🌍 Always open to collaboration, learning, and growing as a developer Com
 💬 Ask me about **Python, Java, Flask, Machine Learning, or Web Dev**
 📍 Based in **Mysore, India**